gawlowskip/python_flask_snake_eyes/task.md

 * Add GET route to confirm registration
 * Login only for confirmed user
 * If not confirmed - resend confirmation code

+# Section 14 - Logging, middleware and error handling

+What would your application use?

+Take a moment and think about other services your app might use in the real world.
+Would it use the Disqus comment system?
+Then go ahead and add in a config option and template for it.